-All our degrees allow you to undertake a placement year as part of your degree (either in the third year of the BEng or the third or fourth year of the MEng).
+All our degrees allow you to undertake a placement year as part of your degree (for 3 year programmes it must be taken after 2 years of study, and for 4 year programmes it may be taken after 2 or 3 years of study).
 You don’t need to decide until the end of your first or second year whether this is something you’d like to pursue.
 If you decide to undertake a placement year, this will extend your degree by 12 months.
 On successfully completing your placement, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your unique expertise to future employers.

 A comprehensive support programme exists for students pursuing a 12-month placement.
 A dedicated in-house system advertises hundreds of roles, and we provide lots of support to help you with your placement search, from lectures and workshops to handbooks and industrial guides.